List of Kaizoku Sentai Gokaiger characters: Greatest Treasure in the Universe

 The Greatest Treasure in the Universe (宇宙最大のお宝, Uchū Saidai no Otakara) is a small golden pyramid-shaped object hidden in the center of the Earth, which the "Will of the Planet" (地球の意志, Chikyū no Ishi) can speak through.
 It is capable of freely changing the universe in any way the user wishes, at the cost of every Super Sentai team's existence.
-While the Gokaigers initially seek out its power to remove the Zangyack from existence, they become conflicted upon learning of its cost and eventually destroy the treasure, opting to confront the Zangyack Empire with their own strength.
+While the Gokaigers initially seek out its power to remove the Zangyack Empire from existence, they become conflicted upon learning of its cost and eventually destroy the treasure, opting to confront the Zangyack Empire with their strength.

-The Will of the Planet is voiced by Tomokazu Seki (関 智一, Seki Tomokazu), who also serves as the series' narrator and the voice of the Gokaigers' equipment.
+The "Will of the Planet" is voiced by Tomokazu Seki (関 智一, Seki Tomokazu), who also serves as the series' narrator and the voice of the Gokaigers' equipment.